 What really is a surprise is that both the digital subscription and the print subscription are the same price.
 A 6-month subscription which is exclusively available to students costs $59.
 A full year’s subscription is $115, compared to full-price at $152, and a 2-year subscription is $200, full-price $270.

 If you just can’t make up your mind whether you’d prefer print or digital – too many choices! – you can get both.
 The Print + Digital subscription is $75 for 6 months, $142 for one year, and $250 for two years.

 How to qualify for The Economist student pricing?

-Visit economist.com and click the button to subscribe.
+Visit The Economist website by hitting the button below.
+Start by choosing a subscription.
 Upon reaching the subscription page, it will ask if you are a student.
 Once you click the button, you will see the discounts offered.
 Even if you’ve been up all night cramming, keep your eyes open!
 Sometimes, an introductory offer might be available at even deeper discounts.
 But make sure you’ve checked the box for the student rate, and watch for how they handle it when the introductory rate ends.